We don’t just make any old random noise when we talk; we’re thinking about our words, and that makes us able to speak fluently.

 But so far, only lab-based research has been done on brainwave-reading AI.
 They haven’t been available for use in the real world yet.

-The future of AIs is will not be limited to be acting as a cure for people with speech problems.
-With advancements in technology, it’s not farfetched to think that advanced form of AI could be used as ways for computers to communicate with each other.
+The future of AIs is will not be limited to acting as a cure for people with speech problems.
+With advancements in technology, it’s not farfetched to think that advanced forms of AI could be used as ways for computers to communicate with each other.

 When we think about the future of technologies like Meta’s Brain-wave-reading AIs, we shouldn’t forget about the potential for misuse, should we?

 In the future, will these kinds of hacks also be possible against our brains?
 Could criminals hack into our minds to get information from us?